 In February 2020, we received \$19.9 million in settlement of the loan notes which were received following the sale of Front Circassia, Front Page, Front Stratus, Front Serenade and Front Ariake in 2018.
-We expect to recognize a gain of \$4.4 million million in the first quarter of 2020.
+We recognized a gain of \$4.4 million in the first quarter of 2020.